sergeykaikin/number-field/README.md

 * It should allow typing a number manually or modifying the selected value by pressing the + or - buttons (+ and - will increase / decrease the value by 1)
 * It shouldn't allow negative numbers
 * The quantity selected should be also displayed in the parent component in real time (see `QuantityDisplayComponent`)

-## Notes
-* Make sure the solution is tested and the edge cases are handled
-* Don't worry too much about styling it, we're mostly interested in the functionality
-* Feel free to add any npm libraries, including styling libraries if you feel it would help
-* Feel free to use SCSS or any Styled Components library instead of CSS for the styling

 ## Available Scripts